marsdrums/ReSTIR-reworking/README.md

 ## The Reservoirs

 Reservoir Sampling is a randomized algorithm for selecting a sample of 𝑘 items from a larger population of 𝑁 items, where 𝑁 is unknown or too large to fit into memory.
+Reservoir sampling allows you to stream a list of data and fairly (uniform randomly) choose an item from the list as you go.
+This also works when you want to choose items in the list with different probabilities.

+A reservoir is a data structure used to perform this selection.
+It contains 4 things:

+- the sum of the weights; the weight of each sample is added to the total weight of the reservoir.
+- the index of chosen sample; the reservoir holds the index of the most significant sample.
+- the number of samples contained in the reservoir.
+- the weight of the chosen sample; careful handling of this values makes math happy.

 (Some useful links:
 https://www.youtube.com/watch?v=A1iwzSew5QY ,